faberuser/kings-raid-daily/README.md

 - Do all dailies except consume stamina and feed lil raider
 - Auto launch emulators in a configured time to do dailies
 - Detect game crash and relaunch
-- Auto LOH after done all dailies
+- Auto LoH after done all dailies
 - You can exclude scoring content like LoV/LoH or WB in doing list

 ## Installations